-When I was in undergraduate business school years ago, we were required to subscribe to and read the Wall Street Journal on a daily basis.
+When I was in undergraduate business school, students were required to subscribe to and read the Wall Street Journal on a daily basis.
 That assignment started a discipline that has endured through my career.
-One of the reasons that I read the Wall Street Journal daily is that its healthcare industry coverage is as good as any.
-In addition, The Wall Street Journal is intellectually stimulating on many levels.
+One of the many reasons that I read the Wall Street Journal daily is that its healthcare industry coverage is as good as any.
+In addition, The Wall Street Journal is intellectually stimulating.
 For example, one of the things that has been shown to improve cognitive ability is vocabulary study.
 Rarely a day goes by that I do not see at least one word in the journal that I cannot define.
 I look these words up and record their definition.
 When I find myself with nothing to do, I get my list out.
 More often than not, these words are found on the Journal’s editorial pages that are written by some of the smartest people alive.

 The article title is: Exclusive Test Data: Many Colleges Fail to Improve Critical-Thinking Skills